Fall Lawn Care Tips

 Cool season grasses like to be fertilized twice in the fall – one application in early fall (late August to September) and another in late fall (late October to November).
 The first application helps strengthen weak or brown spots from summer and the second helps to protect your lawn against winter disease.
 Make sure your second application occurs before the ground freezes.

-Opt for a fertilizer rich in both potassium and nitrogen (the N and in the NPK ratio found on the front of fertilizer bags) such as Winter Survival Fall Lawn Fertilizer.
+Opt for a fertilizer rich in both potassium and nitrogen (the N and K in the NPK ratio found on the front of fertilizer bags) such as Winter Survival Fall Lawn Fertilizer.
 Nitrogen aids in plant growth and greener grass.
 Potassium builds stronger cell walls and root systems, which helps your lawn endure times of stress and harsh weather conditions.

 Lawn Mower Height